Tongling: Twin towns

 The contract of town-twinning with the city of Marbach am Neckar in Baden-Württemberg, Germany was established in 1990 and was among the first Sino-German town-twinnings, or sister city relationships.
 One lady citizen of Marbach am Neckar has been awarded honorary citizenship of Tongling City in 2005, recognizing her relentless effort to keep up the town-twinning.
 Marbach is the birthplace of the famous German poet Friedrich Schiller (1759–1805), as a symbol of friendship a statue was erected in local Tianjinhu-Lake-Park.

 Tongling has been twinned with the Borough of Halton in England since 1997.
 A Chinese friendship garden was created in the grounds of Runcorn Town Hall in 2006, including a bronze statue gifted by the twin city of Tongling.

 Culture

 Tongling has built 5 public libraries, 5 cultural centers, 2 museums, 1 art gallery and 1 theater.

 The Tongling Museum is a special museum with copper culture as its main theme.
 It fully displays the status that Tongling should have in the history of China's bronze civilization, and displays the development of copper culture and the prospects of the copper industry.

+Local Products

+Tongling is famous for a local specialty called white ginger, which has been grown in the area for over 2,000 years.
+The history of this plant goes back as far as the Spring and Autumn period.
+It is a major part of the cultural identity of Tongling.

+The success of Tongling white ginger comes from three traditional farming techniques that are still used today.
+These include keeping the ginger seeds in special "ginger pavilions" (storage chambers) to help them sprout, planting on high ridges, and using bamboo or thatch to build shelters that provide shade during growth.
+Local farmers have turned this knowledge into a 24-character rhyming guide: "Deeply dig ridges, cut buds for sowing, erect shade-covering bamboo shelters, harvest by hand-pulling, store seeds in ginger pavilions, and stimulate germination with furnace heat".
+The step of "digging trenches and raising ridges" is usually done around the Qingming Festival to help the soil drain well.

+Recently, in November 2023, the Food and Agriculture Organization recognized this system as a Globally Important Agricultural Heritage System.
+This shows the global importance of Tongling's farming traditions.
+Today, this white ginger industry helps local farmers earn more money while keeping ancient Chinese agricultural skills alive for the future.